quyykk/Endless-Sky-VS/README.md

 # Endless-Sky-VS

 A Visual Studio 2022 project for Endless Sky.
+Might work with previous versions of VS provided you change the toolset in the project properties.

 ## Setup